calabash/calabash-ios-server/README.md

 * See the [CONTRIBUTING.md](CONTRIBUTING.md) guide.
 * There is a style guide: [STYLE\_GUIDE.md](STYLE\_GUIDE.md).
 * Pull-requests with unit tests will be merged faster.
+* Pull-requests with integration tests will be merged even faster.
+  - Use the calabash/calabash-ios-smoke-test-app and write some cucumbers.

 ### Releasing